lfhenrl/hhl-ui/src/pages/components/switch.md

 You can change the color by the class `"col-pri,sec,ok,err,warn,info"`<br>
 The default is `pri`.<br>
-If you need a special color then just use `style="--current-bg-col: purple"`
+If you need a special color then just use `style="--color-current-bg-col: purple"`

 <hhl-live-editor title="" htmlCode='
     <template>